DIPlib/diplib/changelogs/diplib_next.md

 - `dip::AlignedBuffer` is a utility class used to allocate buffers that are aligned to 32-byte boundaries.

+- `dip::Framework::OneDimensionalLineFilter()` is a version of `dip::Framework::Separable()` that filters in only one dimension, and allows input and output buffers to be of different types.

 ### Changed functionality

 - `dip::testing::Timer::CpuResolution()` and `WallResolution()` are static members.